sam-ludlow/mame-ao/README.md

 - put ZIP in empty directory and extract
 - double click "mame-ao.exe"
 - wait for the MAME Shell to start
+- use the Web UI it will pop up
-- enter a machine name and press enter e.g. "mrdo", or use the UI.
+- or use command line, enter a machine name and press enter e.g. "mrdo"

 ## Important notes